Why study pharmacy in Australia?

 Some programs might accept a 6.5, but higher scores are often preferred.

-However, the specific IELTS requirements for pharmacy programs per university vary.
+The specific IELTS requirements for pharmacy programs vary per university.

 If you want to make sure, contact our IDP education experts.
 As trusted partners of top universities in Australia, your IDP counsellor will have all the accurate information you need about a pharmacy course.